Here's what you need to know...

 Deadlifts for Reps?

-If working with a fat loss or physique-focused client, higher-rep sets of deadlifts are something to consider.
-But I wouldn't be a very good "corrective" or "rehab" guy if I got my clients injured a lot, and I know doing higher-rep sets of deadlifts is like playing with fire.
+For fat loss or aesthetic purposes, higher-rep sets of deadlifts may be something to consider.
+But doing heavy higher-rep sets is like playing with fire.

 I'm just a lot more comfortable as a coach with the upright posture and less technical nature of the trap bar, which allows for more wiggle room.